Bankruptcy Can Provide Debt Relief for the Unemployed

 But there are solutions for people with unmanageable debts.
 A Chapter 7 bankruptcy, for example, can completely eliminate unsecured debts (such as credit card bills, medical bills and personal loans) in as few as four months.
 Freed from the burden of having to deal with aggressive creditors, you will be able to focus your efforts on your job search and resuming your career.

-William H. Oliver, Jr. & Associates is a bankruptcy law firm that helps people obtain debt relief and a fresh start.
+Oliver & Legg is a bankruptcy law firm that helps people obtain debt relief and a fresh start.
 With more than 35 years of experience in this field, we have the legal knowledge and financial skills that can guide you to a better future.
-Attorney William H. Oliver can review your situation and explain your options.
+Our attorneys can review your situation and explain your options.

 Though your future may be unclear at this point, better days certainly lie ahead.
 These facts may be of some comfort as you decide if bankruptcy is the right solution for you:

-Contact A Bankruptcy Lawyer In Neptune And Toms River
+Contact A Bankruptcy Lawyer in Neptune City and Toms River

-To learn more about bankruptcy and the unemployed, and how we can help you get debt relief, contact William H. Oliver, Jr. & Associates.
+To learn more about bankruptcy and the unemployed, and how we can help you get debt relief, contact Oliver & Legg.
 We serve clients in Monmouth County, Ocean County and elsewhere in central New Jersey.